 It also helps to preserve the creaminess of the coffee, as well as its natural sugars.
 As a result, cooling down a Moka pot after brewing is essential for making a great cup of coffee.

 It is important to do so carefully, as the pot can be very hot.

 The best way to cool it down is to run it under cold water for a few seconds, being careful not to splash any water into the coffee.
 Then, simply let it sit for a minute or two before serving.

 6 Simple Steps for Using a Moka Pot

 If you’re a coffee lover, there’s a good chance you’ve tried moka pot coffee.
 This rich, flavorful brew is made using a special coffee pot that brewers have been using for centuries.

 Whether you’re new to moka pot coffee or simply looking for tips on how to make the perfect cup, here is everything you need to know.

-Though it may look daunting, using a Moka pot is actually quite simple.
+Though it may look daunting, using a Moka pot is actually super simple.
+Just follow these steps: